kbuzard/website/content/publication/URS/index.md

   focal_point: ""
   preview_only: false
 projects: []
-publication: '*The Journal of Law, Economics and Organization, 33*(3)'
+publication: '*The Journal of Law, Economics and Organization*, 33(3)'
 publication_short: ""
 publication_types:
 - "2"